St. Clair's Freighter Walk

 What ever happened to the some of these massive ships?

-Explore our new Walking Freighter Tour and learn about some of the most incredible ships to
+Explore our new Freighter Walk and learn about some of the most incredible ships to

 grace the St. Clair River and the Great Lakes.

 Picture above is from the bow of the Paul R. Tregurtha.

 Start at the Waving Statue in Palmer Park and walk South on the boardwalk.